Connection.

 CLOSE

-RISE Together files Letter of Intent
+RISE files Letter of Intent

-Local MBE Developer RISE Together has submitted a Letter of Intent (LOI) with the Boston Planning and Development Agency (BPDA).
-CEO Herby Duverné said, “RISE Together is thrilled to be part of the Charlestown neighborhood.
+Local MBE Developer RISE has submitted a Letter of Intent (LOI) with the Boston Planning and Development Agency (BPDA).
+CEO Herby Duverné said, “RISE is thrilled to be part of the Charlestown neighborhood.
 Many of us have life-long roots here.
 This is an opportunity to create a plan which meets and exceeds the goals and extensive planning efforts of Imagine Boston 2030.
 We believe we can transform a heavily industrial corner of the city into a welcoming, pedestrian friendly neighborhood with green gathering spaces, waterfront connections, easy access to transportation, and much-needed mixed-use affordable housing.
 This will be a platform for vibrant commercial and retail development in the area.
 We look forward to continuing to work with the community and city officials to advance this project."

 Press Release